Awhikax/ZBot/docs/sconfig.rst

 * enable_fun: Boolean indicating if the fun part (documentation in preparation) is activated.
 If so, all commands in this section will be available.
 Default is :code:`True`.
 * membercounter: A voice salon whose name displays the number of members on the server
 * anti_raid: Anti-raid protection with some useful features.
 More information `here <moderator.html#anti-raid>`_.
 Default level: 0
+* vote_emojis: List of emojis that the bot will have to use when there is a voting message.
+This case may occur when using the vote command, or in a poll channel.
+* help_in_dm: Boolean indicating whether the help command message should be sent as a private message, or in the server.
+If the value is set to :code:`True`, the message will be sent in DM.